kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 Inside the product editor page, open the “Inventory” tab, and fill out the field "Override GTIN Code Label"

+= How set GTIN code with WooCommerce REST API? =
+When you create or update a product via REST API it is possible set or update the custom meta:

+  `"meta_data": [
+    {
+      "key": "_wpm_gtin_code",
+      "value":"123798123987132"
+    }
+  ]`

 == Screenshots ==
 1. Settings Options Page of Product GTIN (EAN, UPC, ISBN) for WooCommerce.